varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-4-dir/mdp.md

 In this lecture:

-* We will discuss {ref}`content:references:markov-chains`, which is an approach for modeling the evolution of a stochastic system as a series of possible events.
+* We will discuss {ref}`content:references:markov-chains` and discrete time {ref}`content:references:structure-of-an-hmm`, which are approaches for modeling the evolution of a stochastic system as a series of possible events.
-* We will discuss {ref}`content:references:structure-of-an-mdp`
+* We will also discuss {ref}`content:references:structure-of-an-mdp`, which is an approach for making decisions in a probabilistic world.

 ---